bdwilson/OpenDNS/README.md

 <br><br>
 <b>Suggestion: Edit your catch_phishing.py script so it only logs really bad
-issues, otherwise, you're going to be blocking potentially valid things, plus your OpenDNS block list will become quickly even more unamanable.
+issues, otherwise, you're going to be blocking potentially valid things, plus your OpenDNS block list will become quickly even more unmanagable.
 The snippet below shows bumped my score threshold up to 120.</b>

 <pre>